 The following processes should be considered for integrating billing data with Oracle Cloud Receivables.

-Identify middleware to communicate between Billing platform and Oracle cloud receivable:
+Identify middleware to communicate between the Billing platform and Oracle cloud receivable:

-Identify communication methods to process billing data to book it as a sale and recognize revenue in Receivables.
+Identify communication methods to process billing data, book it as a sale, and recognize revenue in Receivables.

-FTP: Here, the source system gives data in a file, which can be in various format like CSV, Spreadsheet etc. The source system should pull these files to a particular data server location using internet protocols (IP addresses).
-Integrator uses these files to fetch related data from it.
+- FTP: Here, the source system gives data in a file, which can be in various formats like CSV, Spreadsheet, etc. The source system should pull these files to a particular data server location using internet protocols (IP addresses).
+The integrator uses these files to fetch related data from them.